Digibis/git-scripts/README.md

 Simple script that does a fetch on every repository that resides inside a directory.

+### removeTarget.sh

+Simple script that executes a "mvn clean" inside of every maven projects inside a folde### removeTarget.sh

+Simple script that executes a "mvn clean" inside of every maven projects inside a folderr

 ### rmTarget.sh

 Simple script that clear "target" folder inside of every folder (only depth 2).